 - More than the broth, you have to know how to start with a good base of sautéed vegetables or spices.
 Onions and garlic in oil or butter is the traditional way to start many rice dishes, so it helps a lot to start off on the right foot.
 Getting good quality ingredients and cooking at a low temperature are key and depending on the recipe you can add the rice to the onion, garlic or other vegetables in oil to toast it before adding in the liquid.

 - Getting the salt right is also a major challenge, mainly because it depends on the plate and personal taste.
 It’s better to start with too little and add more, rather than not be able to recover from too much.
 The best method is to try it out little by little with just a touch at the beginning.
 Remember that cooking for a longer amount of time increases the intensity in flavor and that seafood product already carries some salt with them.

 - Get creative with your spices.
 There is an entire world to discover and it also helps to cut down on the amount of salt needed for flavor.
 You can start with a basic selection and afterward continue to experiment to create your own combinations of sauces, dressings, and marinades.
 Don’t hold back if you like your dishes spicy!

 - Avoid common errors when making rice.
 If you’ve read our suggestions well you should already know that rice should never be stirred, except when making risottos, that the broth should always be added hot and you should never add pressure by turning up the heat.

 Now that you have all of the right information, you should be ready to take on any rice recipe you choose.
-Show off your skills by preparing a paella for your friends, making your workmates jealous with your prepped rice salads or bringing an arroz con leche delicacy to your next family get together.
+Show off your skills by preparing a paella for your friends, making your workmates jealous with your prepped rice salads or bringing a rice pudding delicacy to your next family get together.
 Always keep our guide close at hand and you will win whenever you are up for the challenge.

-Still have questions?
+Still have questions like how to cook rice in a rice cooker?
 Don’t worry, share it with us – We’re always happy to help!